 Since the rediscovery of his original grave, scientists in Australia have been trying to put a name to this unknown sailor.
 Isotopes (variants of chemical elements) in his teeth and bones suggest he grew up on Australia’s east coast eating a diet high in seafood.
 Markers in his nuclear DNA show that he had red hair, blue eyes, pale skin, and was of European descent, possibly Irish or Scottish.
 His dentition was unique: he had nine gold fillings, two missing teeth, and all of his wisdom teeth.
 The days of having gold fillings are not over though as medical professionals, like this Dentist in Brooklyn still offer this type of filling to their patients.
 The only difference is that they probably last longer than what they did back when this unknown sailor was alive.
-There are probably many other services that dentists are now able to perform than what there was in his time.
+There are probably many other services that dentists are now able to perform that weren’t available in his time.
+Not to mention that there is more effective technology available to the public these days.
+Nowadays, people are able to keep their teeth in much better health by cleaning them regularly with a Sboly toothbrush, or whatever toothbrush they use, to make sure they can keep their teeth clean.
+When teeth are clean, there is less chance that people will need fillings from a dentist.
+Obviously, toothbrushes probably weren’t around back in those days, which is why so many people required fillings.
 He was not an officer, judging from the remnants of his uniform.
 This information taken together has allowed the scientists to rule out most of the crew of the Sydney; the focus now is on about 50 men who could be the unknown sailor.

 One of the scientists working on the search, Associate Professor Jeremy Austin of the University of Adelaide, recently posted in the Facebook group Genetic Genealogy Tips and Techniques asking for help from the genetic genealogy community.
 The team has been able to sequence the full mitochondrial genome of the unknown sailor, and they’d like to find people with the same haplotype in hopes that even a distant relative will lead them to the identity of the crew member.
 The haplotype is J1c12, and he had a few private mutations.